Chapter 1 Introduction

 This is a chicken and egg situation: every addict wants to quit and every addict can find it easy and enjoyable to quit.
 It’s only fear that prevents users from attempting to quit.
 The single greatest gain is to be rid of that fear, but you won’t be free of that fear until you complete the book.
 On the contrary, your fear may increase as you continue reading, which might prevent you from finishing it.
 Take this comment from one woman.

 “I’ve just finished reading EasyPeasy.
-I know that it’s only been four days, but I feel so great, I know that I’ll never need to PMO again.
+I know that it’s only been four days, but I feel so great, I know that I’ll never need to use porn again.
 I first started to read your book five months ago, got half way through and panicked.
 I knew that if I went on reading I would have to stop.
 Wasn’t I silly?”

 You didn’t decide to fall into the trap, but be clear in your mind: you won’t escape from it unless you make the affirmative decision to do so.
 You may already be straining at the leash to quit, or you may be apprehensive about the very thought, but either way, please bear in mind: YOU HAVE NOTHING TO LOSE!

 If at the end of the book you decide that you wish to continue to use porn for masturbation or sex, there’s nothing to prevent you from doing so.
-You don’t even have to cut down or stop using porn while reading the book, and remember, there is no shock treatment.
+You don’t even have to cut down or stop using porn whilst reading the book, and remember, there is no shock treatment.
 On the contrary, I have only good news for you.
 Can you imagine how Andy Dufresne felt when he finally escaped from Shawshank Prison?
 That’s how I felt when I escaped from the porn trap, and that’s how the ex-users who’ve used EasyPeasy feel.
 By the end of the book, that’s how you’ll feel!
 Go for it!

 Everyone can find it easy and enjoyable to quit porn, including you!
 All you have to do is read the rest of this book with an open mind; the more you understand, the easier it will be.
 Even if you don’t understand a word, provided you follow instructions, you’ll find it easy.
 Most importantly, you won’t go through life moping for porn or feeling deprived, and by the end of the book the only mystery will be why you did it for so long.